Jsanc189/121-Final-project/README.md

 The team is hoping to expand their limited knowledge of Phaser3 and also learn to make cleaner code while working with a team.

 ## Resources
-In creating the tilemap & tileset, we used the Tiled software (https://www.mapeditor.org/) and Kenney's Tiny Town tileset (https://kenney.nl/assets/tiny-town)
+In creating the tilemap & tileset, we used the Tiled software (https://www.mapeditor.org/) and Kenney's Tiny Town tileset (https://kenney.nl/assets/tiny-town).
+The player was created from the Hana Caraka Base Character tileset (https://bagong-games.itch.io/hana-caraka-base-character).